bianchi-ed/discord.js-bot-model/README.md

 ### Node & Libs
 We are using Node.js in conjunction with discord.js.
 It is possible to [Download Node.js from the official website](https://nodejs.org/en/download).

-After downloading and installing node.js, clone the project, navigate to the root folder and run the following command to install the necessary dependencies:
+Clone the project, and run:

 ```bash
 #Run the command on the project's root folder